-Another view, expressed often by researchers at the World Bank (e.g., 1986), emphasizes the role of price distortions and superior access to amenities favoring the urban population, both often grouped together under the rubric "urban bias."
-Thus, many aspects of structural adjustment -- devaluation of over-valued exchange rates which favor urban consumers at the expense of rural producers, dismantlement of state agricultural marketing boards with their artificially low purchasing prices, elimination of subsidies in the pricing of urban services and infrastructure and so on -- should slow rural-urban migration.
+Another view, often expressed by researchers at the World Bank (e.g., World Bank 1986), is based on the familiar neoclassical push-pull model of migration and emphasizes the role of price distortions and superior access to amenities, both often grouped together under the rubric "urban bias," privileging the urban population.
+Thus, many aspects of structural adjustment - devaluation of over-valued exchange rates that favor urban consumers at the expense of rural producers, dismantlement of state agricultural marketing boards with their artificially low purchasing prices, elimination of subsidies in the pricing of urban services and infrastructure and so on - should slow rural-urban migration.
+Gilbert (1993) attributes the reduction in Third World urban growth rates observed during the 1980s to three factors: